libtangle/qcgpu-cpp/README.md

 * Store on the fly (i.e. store M as kron of A and B, and calculate only when single element is needed)
 * Could Use ArrayFire Tile Function

+Can also max at 30 qubits, or the number storage will have to be changed

 ## License

 This software is licensed under the MIT licence (see `LICENSE.md`)